-How to remove oxidation from the soldering iron tip - check this video out
+An example - how to remove oxidation from the soldering iron tip

 Why to make a post about that?